Astrophysics (Index)About

 (compound of one carbon and 4 hydrogen atoms)

-If a methane molecule contains a deuterium atom, in which case the molecule can be referred to as deuterated methane or CH3D, then methods of tracing isotopes (e.g., detecting the differences in spectra and mass) can be used to detect details of chemical reactions.
+If a methane molecule contains a deuterium atom, in which case the molecule can be referred to as deuterated methane or CH3D, then methods of tracing isotopes (e.g., detecting the differences in spectra and/or mass) can be used to detect details of chemical reactions.
 This has been done using spectrography of Titan's atmosphere with Keck Observatory.

 (compound,hydrogen,carbon,chemistry)